samwarnick/samwarnick.com/src/pages/resume.md

 December 2019 – August 2022

-- Focuses was a clean and flexible native iOS app to help track effort towards habits
+- Independently designed, developed a clean and flexible native iOS app to help track effort towards habits
-- Independently designed, developed
 - Literally, _dozens_ of sales on the Apple App Store

 ## Education